 When in the South, one must eat fried chicken.
-The brainchild of Scott Howell and Rick Robinson, DeeLuxe Chicken was born as a way to meet the demand for local fried chicken but with elevated sophisticated twists.
+The brainchild of Scott Howell and Rick Robinson, DeeLuxe Chicken (1116 Broad St Suite 100) was born as a way to meet the demand for local fried chicken but with elevated sophisticated twists.

 We learned more about this awesome Durham restaurant when we interviewed Rick Robinson here!

 While it isn’t exactly a “restaurant,” this little shack off Broad Street is packing some serious heat!
-Wing and waffle fries are really all many people need in life and Heavenly Buffaloes (Website/Instagram) is there to cater to your every need.
+Wing and waffle fries are really all many people need in life and Heavenly Buffaloes (1807 W Markham Ave) is there to cater to your every need.

 King’s Sandwich Shop